OL Homepage Articles

 Metropolitan Tabernacle

 The Tabernacle archives contain hundreds of testimonies of those converted during Spurgeon’s pastorate.
-Many glorious themes shine through, especially the instrumentality of gospel preaching and Sunday School work, the transformed lives of converts and their forsaking of the world.
+Many glorious themes shine through, especially the instrumentality of gospel preaching and Sunday School work.

 Keeping the Church Separate from the World